Spicks and Specks (TV series): Original series (2005–2011)

 Guest team members, who varied from week to week, included some regulars: Hamish Blake, Jason Byrne, Frank Woodley, Colin Lane, Ross Noble, James Morrison, Renée Geyer, Ella Hooper, Meshel Laurie, Denise Scott, Antoinette Halloran and Dave O'Neil.
 With the exception of Dave O'Neil, Blake appeared more often than any other guest panellist, and his comparative lack of musical knowledge was a running gag.

 In 2007 during a game called Kid's Music Special, the question "What children's song is contained in the song Down Under?" led to music publisher, Larrikin Music, taking legal action against Men at Work songwriters Colin Hay and Ron Strykert over the main flute riff.
 After three years of litigation, the lawsuit was settled in favour of Larrikin Music after Down Under was deemed to have used key elements of the Australian children's nursery rhyme Kookaburra.

 The show returned for its seventh season on 4 May 2011.
 On 25 May 2011, the ABC announced the seventh season would be last, with the last program on 23 November 2011.
+Hills, Warhurst, and Brough had agreed upon a "one in, all in" plan, and wanted to make sure the show didn't drag on.

+Spicks and Speck-tacular

+In 2011, it was announced that Hills, Warhurst, and Brough would take the popular TV format on a farewell tour, in the "Spicks and Speck-tacular - The Finale" tour.
+The tour comprised 32 shows in nine cities across Australia, and was "loosely based" on the series.

-2014 relaunch (2014)
+2014 relaunch

-The ABC announced on 28 November 2012, during its 2013 program launch, that Spicks and Specks would be returning in the new year but without Hills, Warhurst, or Brough.
+The ABC announced on 28 November 2012, during its 2013 program launch, that Spicks and Specks would be returning in the new year with comedian Josh Earl hosting, and musician Ella Hooper and comedian Adam Richard as the team captains.
 The re-launch of the series was delayed by the broadcaster until 2014, with the first episode airing on 5 February.
-The new host was comedian Josh Earl with Adam Richard and Ella Hooper as team captains.

 The revival was axed after 20 episodes due to low ratings, with the final six recorded episodes airing over the summer non-ratings period.

-2021 relaunch (2021-2022)
+Themed specials (2018–2020)

+In August 2018, it was announced that the show would be brought back with Hills, Brough, and Warhurst for a reunion episode later that year.
+After the episode's success, four more specials, each with a different theme, were commissioned through the end of 2020.

+Relaunch (2021–present)

-Following the success of several themed specials, the ABC announced a new 10-episode series, hosted by Adam Hills and the original team leaders.
+In 2021, the ABC announced a new 10-episode series, hosted by Adam Hills and the original team leaders.
 Much like those specials and the 2014 series, it featured new games along with classic games, with Know Your Product, Look What They've Done to My Song, Ma, Substitute, and The Final Countdown all appearing in every episode.